Imperial Japanese Navy: Towards an autonomous national navy (1905–1914)

-Japan continued in its efforts to build up a strong national naval industry.
-Following a strategy of "copy, improve, innovate", foreign ships of various designs were usually analysed in depth, their specifications often improved on, and then were purchased in pairs so as to organize comparative testing and improvements.
-Over the years, the importation of whole classes of ships was progressively substituted by local assembly, and then complete local production, starting with the smallest ships, such as torpedo boats and cruisers in the 1880s, to finish with whole battleships in the early 20th century.
-The last major purchase was in 1913 when the battlecruiser Kongō was purchased from the Vickers shipyard.
-By 1918, there was no aspect of shipbuilding technology where Japanese capabilities fell significantly below world standards.
+Japan continued in its efforts to build up a strong domestic naval industry.
+Following a strategy of "copy, improve, innovate", foreign ships of various designs were analyzed in depth, their specifications often improved on, and then were purchased in pairs so as to organize comparative testing and improvements.
+Over the course of years, the import of entire classes of ships was progressively replaced piecemeal by local assembly, and eventually complete domestic production.
+This process began with smaller vessels, such as torpedo boats and cruisers in the 1880s, and progressed to whole battleships in the early 20th century.
+The last major Japanese purchase of a foreign-constructed vessel was in 1913, when the battlecruiser Kongō was purchased from the Vickers shipyard.
+By 1918, there was no aspect of shipbuilding technology where Japanese capabilities fell significantly below the standards of other modern navies.

-The period immediately after Tsushima also saw the IJN, under the influence of the navalist theoretician Satō Tetsutarō, adopt an explicit policy of building for a potential future conflict against the United States Navy.
-Satō called for a battlefleet at least 70% as strong as that of the US.
-In 1907, the official policy of the Navy became an 'eight-eight fleet' of eight modern battleships and eight battlecruisers.
-However, financial constraints prevented this ideal ever becoming a reality.
+The period immediately following the Battle of Tsushima also saw the IJN, under the influence of the navalist theoretician Satō Tetsutarō, adopt an explicit policy of preparing for a potential future conflict against the U.S. Navy.
+Satō called for a fleet at least 70% as strong as that of the United States.
+In 1907, the official policy of the Navy became an 'eight-eight fleet', consisting of eight modern battleships and eight battlecruisers.
+However, financial constraints prevented this idea from ever becoming a reality before the outbreak of the Second World War.

-By 1920, the Imperial Japanese Navy was the world's third largest navy and a leader in naval development:
+By 1920, the Imperial Japanese Navy was the world's third largest, and a leader in naval development and innovation.